Skip to content

 Need help with your case?
 Talk to a criminal defense lawyer at Alonso Sala.

-In Spain, drunk driving becomes a criminal offense when the blood alcohol level exceeds 0.60 mg/L in exhaled air (0.25 mg/L for professional drivers and novice drivers in their first 2 years).
-Below these thresholds, the offense is merely administrative.
-Understanding this boundary — and how to challenge breathalyzer evidence — is the foundation of DUI criminal defense.
+In Spain, drunk driving becomes a criminal offence when the blood alcohol level exceeds 0.60 mg/L in exhaled air (0.25 mg/L for professional drivers and novice drivers in their first 2 years).
+Below these thresholds, the offence is merely administrative.
+Understanding this boundary — and how to challenge breathalyser evidence — is the foundation of DUI criminal defence.
 The margin between an administrative fine and a criminal conviction can come down to a single decimal in the reading, and to whether the test that produced it was correctly administered.
+If you have been charged after a roadside test, our English-speaking criminal defence lawyers in Spain can review the evidence against you.

 The Criminal Threshold